The Thai acquisition of a German company

 German companies are more and more interesting targets for Thai corporate buyers.
 Prominent acquisitions of German businesses by Thai buyers are

 - Fico group (Srichawla family) investing Euro 80 million in a portfolio consisting of eight hotels in Germany (and one in Belgium) in 2014.

 - Central Group acquired KaDeWe, Oberpollinger, and Alsterhaus department stores in 2015

 - Thai Union Group acquired Rugen Fisch AG with its key brands Hawesta, OstseeFisch and Lysell in 2016.

-- CP group (Charoen Pokphand) acquired meat distributor Paulsen Food GmbH in 2017 for Euro 12 million.
+- CP group (Charoen Pokphand) acquired meat distributor Paulsen Food GmbH for Euro 12 million in 2017.

 The following overview describes certain legal aspects and considerations.

 Work-flow and steps of an acquisition process in Germany